naveen521kk/naveen521kk.github.io/src/posts/page-size-print.md

 }
 ```

 That media query is really useful when you just want to set the page size when printing and not when the page is rendered on the screen.

+### Conditionally loading a stylesheet

-Or if you want to load a different stylesheet when printing, you can use the media query to load the stylesheet.
+If you want to load a different stylesheet when printing, you can use the media query to load the stylesheet.

 ```html
 <link rel="stylesheet" href="style.css" media="screen" />
 <link rel="stylesheet" href="print.css" media="print" />
 ```

+### Setting page margins

-Also, if you want page margins to be set, you can use the `margin` property of the `@page` rule.
+If you want page margins to be set, you can use the `margin` property of the `@page` rule.

 ```css
 @page {